 This type of wry neck usually disappears after one or two days.
 It can be due to:

 - a cold

-- an injury to the head and neck that causes swelling
+- an injury to your head and neck that causes swelling

 Fixed torticollis is also called acute torticollis or permanent torticollis.
-It is usually due to a problem with muscle or bone structure.
+It’s usually due to a problem with the muscular or bony structure.

 This is the most common type of fixed torticollis.
-It is caused by scarring or tight muscles on one side of the neck
+It results from scarring or tight muscles on one side of the neck.

-This is a congenital form of wry neck.
-It occurs when the bones in an infant’s neck have formed incorrectly.
+This is a rare, congenital form of wry neck.
+It occurs when the bones in your baby’s neck form incorrectly, notably due to two neck vertebrae being fused together.
 Children born with this condition may have difficulty with hearing and vision.

 This type of wry neck can happen to anyone.
-However, it is most commonly diagnosed in middle age.
-It affects more women than men.
+However, it’s most commonly diagnosed in people who are middle aged.
+It also affects more women than men.

-- inability to move the head in a normal fashion
+- an inability to move your head normally

 - neck pain or stiffness